vcfvct/aws-exam/README.md

 * The maximum size of a tag key is 128 unicode characters.
 * Arn format: arn:partition:service:region:account-id:resource-type(/or:)resource.
 Some resource type does not require region/account-id, so those part will be omitted and show as double/triple colon.
 * By default, temporary security credentials for an IAM user are valid for a maximum of 12 hours, but you can request a duration as short as 15 minutes or as long as 36 hours.
 For security reasons, a token for an AWS account root user is restricted to a duration of one hour.
+* You must create a virtual interface to begin using your AWS Direct Connect connection.
+You can create a private virtual interface to connect to your VPC, or you can create a public virtual interface to connect to AWS services that aren't in a VPC, such as Amazon S3 and Amazon Glacier.